YutaiLiu/online_store/README.md

 # Add payment provider Stripe to our application
 In order to meet PCI Compliance, aka Payment Card Industry Data Security Standard

+# Add configuration to out client web app
+.env will store config data, like Stripe publishable key, .env will be downloaded to user browser, so no secrects we can store in it.
+It's excluded from git but it doesn't means we can leave any secret in it.